|LATEST NEWS||Dark matter 'ghosts' through galactic smash-ups|

-Our observational research programmes makes extensive use of the world's forefront observational facilities to test advanced theoretical models of galaxy and structure formation developed in Durham.
-We utilise the largest ground-based optical and near-infrared telescopes including those in Hawaii, Australia, Chile and the Canary Islands, and we have been particularly successful at obtaining time on the Hubble Space Telescope.
+The CEA's research programme makes extensive use of the world's forefront observational facilities to test advanced theoretical models of galaxy and structure formation developed in Durham.
+We utilise the largest ground-based optical and near-infrared telescopes including those in Chile, Hawaii, Australia and the Canary Islands, and we have been particularly successful at obtaining time on the Hubble Space Telescope and the Atacama Large Millimeter Array.
 The multi-wavelength aspects of our programme focus on sub-millimeter and radio observations from ground-based facilities in Hawaii, Spain, Australia and the Americas and X-ray observations from space-based facilities such as the Chandra, Newton and NuSTAR X-ray satellites.
 Follow the Research Topics link to find out more about our research.

 A key component of our research explores mass accretion onto black holes and is outlined both here (see Research Topics link on the left hand panel) and on our high-energy astrophysics web pages.
 We also closely interact with staff in the Centre for Advanced Instrumentation to aid the development and commissioning of instrumentation purpose-built for studies relevant to this area.
 In addition we pursue a number of common projects on galaxy formation, large-scale structure and the nature of the cosmic dark matter with theoretical research staff within the Institute for Computational Cosmology (ICC) at Durham.

-The Centre for Extragalactic Astronomy is just one part of the Durham Astronomy Research Cluster.
+The Centre for Extragalactic Astronomy is one of three major partners in the Durham Astronomy Research Cluster.

 Department of Physics,